 5:30pm: Turns right in Alamo, right behind the Chevron gas station.
 Continues straight for three blocks, then turns left and parks in front of the Alamo Court House/Town Hall, where the rest of the workers get out.
 The bus stays there over night and on weekends.

 The white bus, just coming out of the restricted area on Groom Lake Road.
 When it approaches you better get out of the way in a hurry.
 The 35mph speed limit does not seem to apply for its driver.

-The new bus stop, at the Y-intersection of Hwy.
+The old bus stop, at the Y-intersection of Hwy.
 318 and 375.
-Funny that the workers exit the bus right at the foot of the ET Highway sign (seen from the back here).
-Their cars are parked in the shade, to the left of the bus.
-There are usually four vehicles parked here.
-Two drive towards Hiko on Hwy.
-318, and two towards Caliente on US 93.
+Funny that the workers would exit the bus right at the foot of the ET Highway sign (seen from the back here).
+Their cars were parked in the shade, to the left of the bus.
+This stop is no longer used.
+Instead, the bus now stops at the beef jerky place about 1/2 mile further up the road, at the intersection of US-93 and Hwy 318.
 Photos taken in September 2001.